chris-twiner/scalesXml/docs/Advanced/Technical_Details/Serialization.md

 This document is itself not valid, as the ü in the markup cannot be represented by US-ASCII.

-The default [./doc/scales/xml/serializers/LSSerializerFactory$.html LSSerializerSerializerFactory] provides an implementation of the encF function which abstracts away this issue.
+The default [LSSerializerSerializerFactory](../../../site/scales-xml_{{site_scala_compat()}}/scaladocs/scales/xml/serializers/LSSerializerFactory$.html) provides an implementation of the encF function which abstracts away this issue.
 For a given character set it attempts to encode the string replying an <nowiki>Option[Throwable]</nowiki>, with None indicating that it can be serialized with that encoding.
 Each serialized QName has its parts checked against the shared global cache, to reduce costs in creating encoders and their use.

 A LSSerializerNoCacheFactory can be used if the caching behaviour is not desirable.